glauciosouthier/SolrBrsPlugin/README.md

 ```
 mvn clean package  (optional: mvn deploy,  if the ulr and credentials of repo is in settings.xml)

-the dependencies of SolrBrsPlugin wil be copied to solr/libs folder
+the dependencies of SolrBrsPlugin will be copied to solr/libs folder

 Optional: solr/docker-compose.yaml for testing in Docker container (solr/cloud/docker-compose.yaml for SolrCloud setup)